ild-thl/moodle-block_disealytics/README.md

 ## Requirements

 The plugin is developed to support **Moodle 4.1**, using the plugin with other Moodle versions may cause unexpected issues.
-As such the plugin has been has been tested specifically with the following configurations:
+As such the plugin has been tested specifically with the following configurations:
 * Database: MariaDB, PostgreSQL
 * PHP: 7.4, 8.0, 8.1